-The P delegation asked for such decisions to be adopted also by unanimity.
+&lt;sup>2 The P delegation wanted such decisions to be adopted also by unanimity.

-2. The Council decision shall be based on the establishment of the fact that the situation in the country of origin 1 is such as to permit the long-term, safe and dignified return 2, in accordance with Article 33 of the Geneva Convention and the European Convention on Human Rights 3.
-The European Parliament shall be informed of the decision 4.
+2. The Council decision shall be based on the establishment of the fact that the situation in the country of origin is such as to permit the long-term, safe and dignified return, in accordance with Article 33 of the Geneva Convention and the European Convention on Human Rights.
+The European Parliament shall be informed of the decision.

-Member States may extend temporary protection to additional categories of person who are displaced for the same reasons and from the same country of origin in cases where these categories are not included in the Council decision provided for in Article 5.
-They shall notify the Council and the Commission immediately 5.
+[Member States may extend temporary protection to additional categories of person who are displaced for the same reasons and from the same country of origin in cases where these categories are not included in the Council decision provided for in Article 5.
+They shall notify the Council and the Commission immediately.]